srnas/spqr/README.md

 ## References
-[1] S. Bottaro, F. Di Palma and G. Bussi, _Nucleic Acids Res._ 42(21), 13306-13314 (2014).

-[2] S. Poblete, S. Bottaro and G. Bussi, A nucleobase-centric coarse-grained model for structure prediction of RNA motifs. _Nucleic Acids Res.
-46(4), 1674-1683 (2018).
+[1] S. Poblete, S. Bottaro and G. Bussi, A nucleobase-centric coarse-grained model for structure prediction of RNA motifs. _Nucleic Acids Res._ 46(4), 1674-1683 (2018).
 [Link] https://doi.org/10.1093/nar/gkx1269

+[2] S. Bottaro, F. Di Palma and G. Bussi, The role of nucleobase interactions in RNA structure and dynamics. _Nucleic Acids Res._ 42(21), 13306-13314 (2014).

 [3] S. Poblete, S. Bottaro and G. Bussi, Effects and limitations of a nucleobase-driven backmapping procedure for nucleic acids using steered molecular dynamics. _Biophys.
 Biochem.
 Res.
 Comm._ 498 (2), 352-358 (2018).
-[Link] https://www.sciencedirect.com/science/article/pii/S0006291X17324518?via%3Dihub